linda-seiter/challenge-5-articles-without-sqlalchemy-080323-update/README.md

 ## Instructions

 To get started, run `pipenv install` while inside of this directory.
+Then run `pipenv shell` to jump into the shell.

 Build out all of the methods listed in the deliverables.
 The methods are listed in a suggested order, but you can feel free to tackle the ones you think are easiest.
 Be careful: some of the later methods rely on earlier ones.

-**Remember!** This code challenge does not have tests.
-You cannot run `pytest`.
-You'll need to create your own sample instances so that you can try out your code on your own.
-Make sure your relationships and methods work in the console before submitting.
+**Remember!** This code challenge has tests to help you check your work.
+You can run `pytest` to make sure your code is functional before submitting.

 We've provided you with a tool that you can use to test your code.
-To use it, run `python tools/debug.py` from the command line.
+To use it, run `python lib/debug.py` from the command line.
 This will start a `ipdb` session with your classes defined.
 You can test out the methods that you write here.
-You can add code to the `tools/debug.py` file to define variables and create sample instances of your objects.
+You can add code to the `lib/debug.py` file to define variables and create sample instances of your objects.

 Writing error-free code is more important than completing all of the deliverables listed - prioritize writing methods that work over writing more methods that don't work.
 You should test your code in the console as you write.